Ficool

 The impact shook the room.
 Furniture shattered.
 Cracks spread through the ceiling and walls.

-As Luke stepped back to prepare for another attack, the severed arm on the floor twitched and clamped Luke's leg with unnatural strength.
+As Luke stepped back to prepare for another strike, but the severed arm on the floor twitched and clamped around his leg with unnatural strength.

 Luke's weight shifted.